-Billie Eilish's "No Time to Die" is the Perfect Bond Theme for Today's OO7
+Is Billie Eilish's "No Time to Die" Actually the Perfect Bond Theme for Today's OO7?

-Singer Billie Eilish just released the highly anticipated new theme song for the upcoming James Bond film, No Time to Die, and contrary to many people's fears, Eilish’s subdued and moody ballad is already the perfect theme for today’s OO7.
+Singer Billie Eilish just released the highly anticipated new theme song for the upcoming James Bond film, No Time to Die, and contrary to many people's fears, Eilish’s subdued and moody ballad is already the fitting theme for today’s OO7.

 Full disclosure.
 When it was first announced that director Cary Fukunaga and MGM were turning to eighteen-year-old Billie Eilish to write and sing title song for the 25th film in the Bond franchise, I was a little skeptical.

 Since 1962, musical legends in Bassey, Sinatra, Tom Jones (Thunderball), Paul McCartney (Live and Let Die), Louis Armstrong (On Her Majesty’s Secret Service), Gladys Knight (License to Kill), Tina Turner (Goldeneye), and Adele (Skyfall) have lent their voices to the Bond franchise and the set the tone for the films that followed.
 There have even been some a few pop sensations mixed in, with Duran Duran (A View to a Kill), a-ha (The Living Daylights), Garbage (The World is Not Enough), Madonna (Die Another Day), Jack White/Alicia Keys (Quantum of Solace) each taking a turn at the mic.

-And now… Billie Eilish has joined their ranks.
+And now… Billie Eilish has joined their esteemed ranks.

 If that names seems as odd as the patch of sour-apple-green hair on the top of Eilish’s head, you and I are operating on the same wavelength.

 Angsty teen.
 Pop sensation.
 Voice as low as a whisper.
 Was this the right fit for Bond or just an attempt to attract a younger audience to one of Hollywood’s oldest franchises?

 Bond themes are famous for being bold, theatrical, and grandiose, with soaring vocals and sweeping melodies leading the charge.
 Billie Eilish’s voice, like her music, has none of that.
 So why is “No Time to Die” actually a perfect fit for today’s James Bond?

 Stripped of all grandeur, glamour, and theatrically, “No Time to Die” is a brooding, emotional, and subdued mirror of who James Bond has become in the modern era.
 Lonely, brooding, broken, and subdued.